Frequently Asked Questions

 You can request the engineer tries to call, but unfortunately we can’t guarantee the engineer will be able to do this.

-Openreach charge £99 for missed appointments – you must be present at the premises for the full duration of the time slot.
+Openreach charge £99 plus VAT for missed appointments – you must be present at the premises for the full duration of the time slot.

 The length it takes to repair a fault depends on a number of different things.
 Onebill’s service uses the BT Openreach network, which means that any faults with your line will be seen to by an Openreach engineer.
 How quickly they address the fault depends on the complexity or location of the problem.
 An earliest appointment will be booked however, please bear in mind that it may take a few days for an engineer to become available.